 How to Maximize Nutrient Absorption from Leafy Green Vegetables

 Some of the beneficial compounds in leafy greens are fat-soluble.
-This means that they require fat to be absorbed and transported around your body.
-The fat content of leafy greens alone is very low.
-Research suggests adding in a small portion of fat to leafy greens (and other vegetables) can help boost absorption of these important nutrients.
+This means that they require fat to absorb and transport around your body.
+Since the fat content of leafy greens alone is very low, research suggests adding a small portion of fat to leafy greens (and other vegetables) can help boost absorption of important nutrients.

 If you make a salad, the dressing likely contains some fat which is great.
-Otherwise, it’s best add a source of fat to the dish you are eating your greens with.
+Otherwise, add a source of fat to the dish you’re eating your greens with.
 If you make a smoothie, why not add some avocado or hemp seeds.
 If you cook leafy greens, add nuts or seeds or top the dish with avocado.
 If you cook with oil, it’s likely enough fat to maximize absorption.

 Getting Enough Leafy Greens: My Best Tips

-I personally struggle with eating enough leafy greens.
-I admit it, it can be hard sometimes.
-My own struggle seems to stem from forgetting that I can cook with greens; I often only think about greens in terms of making a salad.
-Well, I live in Canada, where it’s freezing cold for half the year and during these winter months, I’m far less inclined to eat a salad.
+II admit it, it can be hard to eat enough leafy greens sometimes.
+My struggle seems to stem from forgetting that I can cook with greens; I often only think about greens in terms of making a salad.

-I don’t know about you, but having to remove stems or wash individual leaves seems so tedious.
-Even though I fully appreciate the health benefit of leafy green vegetables, my motivation for prepping them sometimes lacks.
+I don’t know about you, but having to remove stems or wash individual leaves seems tedious.
+Even though I fully appreciate the health benefit of leafy green vegetables, my motivation to prep them sometimes lacks.
 That’s why prepared greens are amazing.
-If you struggle with leafy greens spoiling before you can use them, try to buy smaller amounts more frequently or try frozen options.
+If you struggle with leafy greens spoiling, try to buy smaller amounts more frequently or try frozen options.

 I’ve made it a personal goal to increase my intake of leafy greens so using them becomes part of my routine.
 Do you have any nutrition goals right now?
 If so, please share them in the comment section below!